hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Ensure the Gateway does not have a wired or wireless internet connection.
 Gateways with 4G Backup, must also have the SIM removed from under the 25mm x 25mm white plastic sticker on the bottom.
 On the DJA0231, the SIM is under a rubber plug above the green port.

 !!! info
-    These instructions were built for the TG799vac, so if you are doing this for a different Gateway be sure to substitute the correct firmware files and change the other options as needed.
+    These refers to TG799vac as example, so if you are doing this for a different Gateway be sure to substitute the correct firmware files and change the other options as needed.

+Now jumo below to the right *Type* section which fits your current situation.

 ### Type 1 - Flash of Type 2, then Root